More structure, more skills and less stress

 DISCLAIMER: These seminars and demonstrations are not legal advice and should not be relied upon for making any legal decisions.
 Seek the advice of a local lawyer, therapist or financial adviser for divorce advice.
 Every mediator has his or her own style and will differ more or less from the process and methods used in this sample case.

 If we don’t get a DVD, how do we watch the online video?
 Is it streamed or downloaded?

-- All of our Video Training On Demand (VTOD) videos on the HCI website are streamed, which means that you watch them online at your convenience for 90 days from when you purchase them.
+All of our online courses are streamed, which means that you watch them online at your convenience for 90 days from when you purchase them.
 It’s not a download system.
-If you want to have one in your hands, you can order the DVD that goes with each of our regular VTOD videos.
-For Webinars, we only offer the online programs – they aren’t available by DVD.
+If you want to have one in your hands, you can order the DVD that goes with each of our regular online learning courses.